 \section{Abstract}

-We study theoretically the phase diagram of strongly-coupled two-dimensional Bose-Fermi mixtures interacting with attractive short-range potentials as a function of the particle densities.
-We focus on the limit where the size of the bound state between a boson and a fermion is small compared to the average inter-boson separation and develop a functional renormalization group approach that accounts for the bound-state physics arising from the extended Fröhlich Hamiltonian.
+We study theoretically the phase diagram of strongly coupled two-dimensional Bose-Fermi mixtures interacting with attractive short-range potentials as a function of the particle densities.
+We focus on the limit where the size of the bound state between a boson and a fermion is small compared to the average interboson separation and develop a functional-renormalization-group approach that accounts for the bound-state physics arising from the extended Fr\"{o}hlich Hamiltonian.
 By including three-body correlations we are able to reproduce the polaron-to-molecule transition in two-dimensional Fermi gases in the extreme limit of vanishing boson density.
 We predict frequency- and momentum-resolved spectral functions and study the impact of three-body correlations on quasiparticle properties.
-At finite boson density, we find that when the bound state energy exceeds the Fermi energy by a critical value, the fermions and bosons can form a fermionic composite with a well-defined Fermi surface.
+At finite boson density, we find that when the bound-state energy exceeds the Fermi energy by a critical value, the fermions and bosons can form a fermionic composite with a well-defined Fermi surface.
 These composites constitute a Fermi sea of dressed Feshbach molecules in the case of ultracold atoms while in the case of atomically thin semiconductors a trion liquid emerges.
-As the boson density is increased further, the effective energy gap of the composites decreases, leading to a transition into a strongly-correlated phase where polarons are hybridized with molecular degrees of freedom.
-We highlight the universal connection between two-dimensional semiconductors and ultracold atoms and we discuss perspectives for further exploring the rich structure of strongly-coupled Bose-Fermi mixtures in these complementary systems.
+As the boson density is increased further, the effective energy gap of the composites decreases, leading to a transition into a strongly correlated phase where polarons are hybridized with molecular degrees of freedom.
+We highlight the universal connection between two-dimensional semiconductors and ultracold atoms and we discuss perspectives for further exploring the rich structure of strongly coupled Bose-Fermi mixtures in these complementary systems.